Curcumin vs Turmeric - What’s the Difference?

 Curcumin vs Turmeric

 The easiest way to know the difference between turmeric vs. curcumin is to think of turmeric as the source of curcumin.
-Being one of three bioactive compounds within turmeric, curcumin is an antioxidant and therapeutic anti-inflammatory† with a number of incredible health benefits.
+Curcumin is one of three bioactive compounds within turmeric.

 What is Turmeric?